mesosphere/dcos-docs-site/pages/dkp/kaptain/1.2.0-1.0.0/version-policy/index.md

 ---

 D2iQ supports `N-2` of the latest `MAJOR.MINOR` release of Kaptain.
 With the GA release of Kaptain 1.0.0, support continues for Kaptain 1.0, 0.6, and 0.5, including all patch releases.
 Support for Kaptain 0.4.0 expires.

-Users should upgrade their Kaptain installations clusters with every new release to stay up to date with the latest features and bug fixes.
+D2iQ recommends that you install the newest Kaptain version available to stay up to date with the latest features and bug fixes.

 ## Supported Konvoy Versions